sciZer0/7/v/README.md

 Technologically, the blockchain borrows heavily from **the Solana blockchain**.

-The U blockchain is tens of times more efficient than even the most efficient traditional blockchains — for example, than the Solana blockchain.
+The U blockchain is tens of times more efficient than the most efficient traditional blockchains — for example, than the Solana blockchain.

 The U blockchain is simultaneously